Learning Center

 Texas’s electricity transmission and distribution system is unique, complex, and evolving.

-As the state grows and its energy mix changes, ongoing investments, and innovations in grid infrastructure will be crucial to ensure reliable and efficient power delivery to all Texans.
+As the state grows and its energy mix changes, ongoing investments and innovations in grid infrastructure will be crucial to ensure reliable and efficient power delivery to all Texans.

 The future of Texas’ electricity system will depend on successfully balancing the integration of renewable energy, meeting increasing demand, and maintaining grid resilience in the face of extreme weather events.